 Specific diaper cream details

-This is the most critical part of the form.
-Vague permissions are not enough; you need specific instructions.
+This section is the most critical part of the form.
+Vague permissions fall short; you need specific instructions from the family.

 - Name of the cream: Require the family to write the exact brand and product name (e.g., "Desitin Maximum Strength").